11:30 AM – 12:30 PM Courses

 • Stories of Conflict as Seen Through a Narrator's Lens, Part XVIII

-Speaker: David Moore received his master's degree in American Studies from Boston College in 1966.
-He taught in the History Department at Newton North High School receiving the Charles Dana Meserve outstanding teacher award in 1993.
-His particular historical interests include classical Greece, American Studies, fin de siècle Europe, and the Holocaust.
+Teacher: David Moore taught in the history department at Newton North High School.
+He received his master's degree from Boston College.
+He received the Charles Dana Meserve Outstanding Teacher Award in 1993.
+His particular history interests include classical Greece, American studies, and the Holocaust.

 • Writing Your Story: (Memoir, NOT autobiography)

-Leader: Sue Crossley is a retired Executive Director with over 40 years of experience in the nonprofit sector.
-During this time she founded a nonprofit in PA supporting people with disabilities and led Family Promise Metrowest in Natick serving families facing homelessness until retiring in 2022.
-Sue was inspired by the incredible resilience of those served and wrote extensively to share their personal stories with others as a means of education and outreach to the community.
+Teacher: Sue Crossley is a retired executive director with more than 40 years of experience in the nonprofit sector.
+During this time she founded a nonprofit in PA supporting people with disabilities and led Family Promise Metrowest in Natick serving families facing homelessness.
+Sue retired in 2022.
+During her tenure she was inspired by the incredible resilience of the families served and wrote extensively to share their personal stories with others as a means of education and outreach to the community.
 Having come from an Armenian family of storytellers, she now enjoys writing her own personal stories in reflection of a life of gratitude.